Challah: Traditional Sabbath meal procedure

 The specific practice varies.
-Some dip the bread into salt before the blessing on bread.
-Others say the blessing, cut or tear the challah into pieces, and only then dip the pieces in salt, or sprinkle them with salt, before they are eaten.
+Some dip the bread into salt before blessing the bread.
+Others say the blessing, cut or tear the challah into pieces, and only then dip the pieces in salt, or sprinkle them with salt before they are eaten.
 Some communities may make a nick in the bread with a cutting knife.

 Normally, the custom is not to talk between washing hands and eating bread.
-However, according to some, if salt was not placed on the table, it is permitted to ask for someone to bring salt, before the blessing on bread is recited.
+However, according to some, if salt is not placed on the table, it is permitted to ask for someone to bring salt before the blessing on bread is recited.

 Salting

 Salting challah is considered a critical component of the meal.
 Customs vary whether the challah is dipped in salt, salt is sprinkled on it, or salt is merely present on the table.
+This requirement applies to any bread, though it is observed most strictly at Sabbath and holiday meals.

 The Torah requires that Temple sacrifices to God be offered with salt.
 Following the destruction of the Second Temple, Rabbinic literature suggested that a table set for a meal symbolically replaces the Temple altar; therefore, the blessing over food should only be recited with salt present on the table.
 Should one eat a meal without performing a commandment, the covenant of salt protects him.

 To the rabbis, a meal without salt was considered no meal.
 Furthermore, in the Torah, salt symbolizes the eternal covenant between God and Israel.
 As a preservative, salt never spoils or decays, signifying the immortality of this bond.

 Special challah

 Rosh Hashanah

 On Rosh Hashanah, the Jewish New Year, the challah may be rolled into a circular shape (sometimes referred to as a "turban challah"), symbolizing the cycle of the year, and is sometimes baked with raisins in the dough.
 Some have the custom of continuing to eat circular challah from Rosh Hashana through the holiday of Sukkot.
 In the Maghreb (Morocco, Tunisia, Algeria) many Jews will simply bake their challah in the shape of "turban challah" year-round.

 Sometimes the top is brushed with honey to symbolize the "sweet new year."
-According to some traditions, challah eaten on Rosh Hashana is not dipped in or sprinkled with salt but instead is dipped in or sprinkled with honey.
+According to some traditions, challah eaten on Rosh Hashanah is not dipped in or sprinkled with salt but instead is dipped in or sprinkled with honey.
 As above, some continue to use honey instead of salt through the Sukkot holiday.